What's going on at the cottages? - The Sunnybank Blog! 2023

 Mar 28 We had spent the night in a hotel in Rothley and after a short return visit to Margaret's apartment for coffee, we drove towards home via Newton-le-Willows.

 Mar 27 Daisy's birthday.
-We stayed until she had opened her cards and presents before heading off to school and then we headed North to visit a good friend in Quorn near Loughborough.
+We stayed until she had opened her cards and presents before heading off to school and we headed North to vitit a good friend in Quarn near Loughborough.

-Mar 26 The birthday bash was a great success even though he field was so waterlogged that when you trod on the grass, a pool of water appeared around your feet.
+Mar 26 The birthday bash was a great success even thought he field was so waterlogged that when you trod on the grass a pool of water appeared around your feet.

 Mar 25 Preparations for Ben's surprise birthday bash to be held tomorrow in a field and with a lake owned by his friends!
 Our task was to buy rump steaks and cupcakes from Lidl's.